Scheduling

 You can allocate time off to your employees using a few different systems.
 In a traditional PTO format, workers accrue time off based on their hours or days worked.
 But more employers these days are leaning towards more flexible time off policies.

 With this type of policy, your workers will accrue time off based on every hour or day they work.
-The accrued time off will get added to their PTO bank, and when they have enough hours banked, they can take time off.
+The accrued time off will be added to their PTO bank, and they can take time off when they have enough hours banked.
 You can choose to lump all types of PTO together or distinguish between vacation and other types of PTO.

-With an accrued time off policy, employees have to wait until they have enough time banked in order to use their PTO.
-That means that you can’t just look at scheduling needs when weighing PTO requests — you’ll also have to track each worker’s banked PTO to make sure they have enough of a balance.
+With an accrued time off policy, employees have to wait until enough time is banked to use their PTO.
+That means that you can’t just look at scheduling needs when weighing PTO requests — you’ll also have to track each worker’s banked PTO to ensure they have enough balance.

 In an unlimited time off system, there’s much more flexibility for employees to take days off as they wish.
 There is no set number of days in an unlimited PTO system.
 Instead, employees can take off as many days as they’d like, for any reason, as long as the time off is approved by the company and they’re still fulfilling their individual responsibilities.

 Just like in a traditional accrued time off structure, managers and company leadership still have to approve time off in an unlimited policy.
 If you opt for this type of format, the difference is you won’t be looking at the hours available in an employee’s time off bank.
-You’ll still typically review factors like workforce coverage, scheduling needs, and productivity before you approve any leave.
+Before you approve any leave, you’ll still typically review factors like workforce coverage, scheduling needs, and productivity.

 Under an unlimited PTO policy, you also don’t have to pay employees for the time off they’ve accrued when they exit your company.
 In a traditional PTO system, you do owe workers for any unused PTO time that they’ve banked during their tenure.
 When an employee leaves, they’re usually entitled to a payout of the days of PTO they accumulated.